ultravideo/uvg266/README.md

                                bits, lambda, distortion, and qp for each ctu.
                                These are meant for debugging and are not written unless the prefix is defined.
+      --cabac-debug-file     : A debug file for cabac context.
+                               Ignore this, it is only for tests.

 Video structure:
   -q, --qp <integer>         : Quantization parameter [22]